kugelrund/stvoyHM_strafe_tools/docs/console_additions.md

 - `pmove_airDecelRate` (#)

-  Extra acceleration factor when moving accelerating away from current movement direction while in air.
+  Extra acceleration factor when accelerating away from current movement direction while in air.
   Singleplayer uses `1.35`.
   Default: `1.0` (no effect).